-- LET (Langara English Test)- a minimum Level 3: or - Language Proficiency Index (LPI) with a minimum score of 26 on the Essay and one of the following: - 5 in English usage - 5 in sentence structure - 10 in reading comprehension; or - Minimum of 80% in one of BC English 12 or BC English Literature 12; or - A minimum "C" in a university-level English or Communications course for which Langara awards transfer credit or an "S" in either of these Langara English courses: ENGL 1107 or 1108.
+- Language Proficiency Index (LPI) with a minimum score of 26 on the Essay and one of the following: - 5 in English usage - 5 in sentence structure - 10 in reading comprehension; OR - Minimum of 80% in one of BC English 12 OR BC English Literature 12; or - A minimum 'C-' in a university-level English or Communications course for which Langara awards transfer credit or an 'S' in either of these Langara English courses: ENGL 1107 or 1108.

-NOTE: There are some exceptions to this requirement.
+There are some exceptions to this requirement.
 Please see the program descriptions in this Calendar.